Group on Earth Observations

 Digital tools and initiatives

-GEO Land Degradation Neutrality, GEO Biodiversity Observation Network, GEO Global Agricultural Monitoring, the Global Forest Observation Initiative, and the Global Observation System for Mercury.
-To facilitate access to EO applications, we are developing the GEO Knowledge Hub, a digital library.
+The current flagship programmes in the GEO Work Programme are GEO Land Degradation Neutrality, GEO Biodiversity Observation Network, GEO Global Agricultural Monitoring, the Global Forest Observation Initiative, and the Global Observation System for Mercury.
+To facilitate access to Earth Intelligence applications, we have the GEO Knowledge Hub, a digital library.
 Ministers and ministerial representatives adopted the Group on Earth Observations 2023 Cape Town Ministerial Declaration on 10 November 2023.
-The Declaration endorses the GEO post-2025 strategy Earth Intelligence for All, charges GEO with developing an implementation plan to guide the execution of the strategy, and reaffirms the integral role of young people as catalysts for sustainable development, among other statements.
+The Declaration endorses the GEO Post-2025 Strategy Earth Intelligence for All, which charges GEO with developing an implementation plan to guide the execution of the strategy, and reaffirms the integral role of young people as catalysts for sustainable development, among other statements.

 GEO assists countries in its region in addressing sustainable development challenges.
-The vision of the GEO Indigenous Alliance is to protect and conserve indigenous cultural heritage by using EOs science, data and technology to create a knowledge base that sustains the Earth we live on.
+The vision of the GEO Indigenous Alliance is to protect and conserve indigenous cultural heritage by using science, data and technology to create a knowledge base that sustains the Earth we live on.

 Social media channels